UncleDreamy/Intro-to-JS-Operators/README.md

 * v1 - Base Version
 * v1.2 - Fixed error with users not being able to calculate using 0
+* v1.5 - Changed operator input type to select and options

 random.html